mparchment/salsabil-io/src/content/blog/studying-the-hanbali-madhab.md

 Read **Al-’Ayn wa’l-Athar** by Al-Ba’li with its commentary: **Ittiba’ al-Athar** by Faris al-Khazraji.

-The best work on internal Hanbali khilaf regarding aqa’id is **Nihayat al-Mubtadi’in** by Ibn Hamdan.
-Use the edition of Muhammad ‘Abd al-Wahid, which provides the reference for each position mentioned, and listen to the recorded commentary of ‘Abdurrahman al-Sallti.
+The most important work on internal Hanbali khilaf is **Nihayat al-Mubtadi’in** by Ibn Hamdan.
+Use the edition of Muhammad ‘Abd al-Wahid, which provides the reference for each position mentioned, and listen to the recorded commentary of ‘Abdurrahman al-Salti.

 Supplement this by reading **Mukhtasar Lawami’ al-Anwar** by Hasan al-Shatti, his summary of al-Saffarini’s much longer commentary.

-At some point, read **Hallal al-’Uqad** by Najm al-Din al-Tufi, which is structured as a detailed commentary on **Hadith Jibril**.
+At some point, read **Hallal al-’Uqad** by Najm al-Din al-Tufi, a detailed commentary on Hadith Jibril.
 In this work, he presents the views of other groups and assesses their evidence from an impartial perspective.

 <center>
  <u>Suluk:</u> <b>Futuh al-Ghayb</b> by ‘Abd al-Qadir al-Jilani